Tye Felhaber

-Tye Felhaber (born August 5, 1998) is a Canadian professional ice hockey left wing for the Colorado Eagles of the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).
+Tye Felhaber (born August 5, 1998) is a Canadian professional ice hockey left wing for the San Jose Sharks of the National Hockey League (NHL).

 Playing career

 Felhaber was born and raised in Pembroke, Ontario, where he played minor and junior hockey.
-After signing a two year, entry-level contract with the Colorado Avalanche on December 15, 2024, he played in his first NHL game the next day, against the Vancouver Canucks.
+During the season, after signing a two year, entry-level contract with the Colorado Avalanche on December 15, 2024, he played in his first NHL game the next day, against the Vancouver Canucks.

+After two seasons within the Avalanche organization, Felhaber left as a free agent and was signed to a one-year, two-way contract by the San Jose Sharks on July 1, 2026.